awesomerank/awesomerank.github.io/lists/JustServerless/awesome-serverless.md

 - [Graph ★10](https://github.com/trek10inc/serverless-graph) - Outputs your Serverless architecture and resources as a Graphviz dot compatible output.
 - [Lambda fanout ★3](https://github.com/trek10inc/serverless-aws-lambda-fanout) - Quickly add a fanout Lambda with targets to a Serverless project.
 - [Browserifier ★2](https://github.com/digitalmaas/serverless-plugin-browserifier) - Reduce the size and speed up your Node.js based Lambdas using Browserify.
+- [Shell ★3](https://github.com/UnitedIncome/serverless-shell) - Drop to a runtime shell with all the environment variables set that you'd have in Lambda.

 ## Literature